doy/rbw/README.md

 ## Usage

 Commands can generally be used directly, and will handle logging in or unlocking as necessary.
-For instance, running `rbw ls` will unlock the password database before generating the list of entries (but will not attempt to log in to the server), `rbw sync` will log in to the server before downloading the password database (but will not unlock the database), and `rbw generate` will do both.
+For instance, running `rbw ls` will run `rbw unlock` to unlock the password database before generating the list of entries (but will not attempt to log in to the server), `rbw sync` will automatically run `rbw login` to log in to the server before downloading the password database (but will not unlock the database), and `rbw add` will do both.

+Logging into the server and unlocking the database will only be done as necessary, so running `rbw login` when you are already logged in will do nothing, and similarly for `rbw unlock`.
+If necessary, you can explicitly log out by running `rbw purge`, and you can explicitly lock the database by running `rbw lock` or `rbw stop-agent`.

 `rbw help` can be used to get more information about the available functionality.